Space- and Computationally-Efficient Set Reconciliation via Parity Bitmap Sketch (PBS): More Experimental Results

 \subsection{Number of Rounds Required by PBS}

-In this section, we investigate the empirical number of rounds required by PBS to correctly reconcile all distinct elements.
+{In this section, we investigate the empirical number of rounds required by PBS to correctly reconcile all distinct elements.
 The parameter settings are exactly the same as those we used in~\autoref{subsec:vs-ddigest-pinsketch}.
 The only difference is that we let PBS run as many as rounds it requires instead of only allowing it running at most $3$ rounds.

 \autoref{tab:completed-rounds} presents the empirical distributions of the number of rounds required by PBS to correctly reconcile all distinct elements, with the set difference cardinality $d$=\numlist{10;100;1000;10000;100000}.
 It is easy to verify that the average numbers of rounds are \numlist{1.20;1.81;2.04;2.09;2.18} for $d$=\numlist{10;100;1000;10000;100000} respectively.
+Furthermore, in every experiment the reconciliation process took no more than 3 rounds to complete.
+Hence the $3$ probability values in every row of~\autoref{tab:completed-rounds} add up to (probability) $1$.}